Carrier aggregation enables LTE-A to be three times faster than previous generation of LTE

 Whether you’re an expert who needs help articulating the case for investing in LTE-A-compatible technologies or you’re largely unfamiliar with the service, consider this your go-to primer.

 Benefits of LTE Advanced are rooted in carrier aggregation

 First things first: carrier aggregation is the innovative new feature on which LTE-A is built.
-In conventional LTE networks, carriers broadcast in multiple frequency bands, but each device or 4G router can only utilize a single frequency band at a time.
+In conventional LTE networks, carriers broadcast in multiple frequency bands, but each device can only utilize a single frequency band at a time.
 At any given time, certain frequency bands may be overtaxed with traffic, while other frequency bands remain underutilized.
-This means the devices are underutilizing the network resources, and quality-of-service (QoS) might be negatively impacted by high-volume usage on one band within a geographic area or when applications require a lot of bandwidth.
+This means the devices are underutilizing the network resources, and Quality-of-Service (QoS) might be negatively impacted by high-volume usage on one band within a geographic area or when applications require a lot of bandwidth.